 With the conclusion of the proceedings and its deletion from the register, the company ceases to exist.

-After instituting the bankruptcy proceedings, a bankruptcy plan may be drafted and it may depart from the statutory provisions on bankruptcy estate encashment and distribution.
-The bankruptcy manager is entitled to submit the bankruptcy plan to the court up until the final hearing.
+After instituting the bankruptcy proceedings, a bankruptcy plan may be drafted, and it may depart from the statutory provisions on bankruptcy estate encashment and distribution.

 The court will conduct summary bankruptcy proceedings over a legal person if the following prerequisites have been met:

-Pre-bankruptcy proceedings are a special type of non-contentious procedure carried out in order to regulate the legal position of the debtor and its relation toward creditors and to maintain its activity.
+Pre-bankruptcy proceedings are a special type of non-contentious procedure carried out in order to regulate the legal position of the debtor and its relation toward creditors, prevent its insolvency and maintain its activity.

 Pre-bankruptcy proceedings may be instituted if the court finds that there is a threat of insolvency.
 The threat of insolvency, i.e. inability to pay, exists if the court becomes convinced that the debtor will not be able to settle its current liabilities when due.